70% off

 15 Different Pricing Strategies Every Business Owner Must Know

-It’s no secret that small businesses play a vital role in the Indian economy.
+It’s no secret that small businesses play a vital role in the economy.
 The operation and revenues of SMEs contribute a great deal towards the economy as a whole.

 There are various factors that affect a small business’ revenue potential.
 One of the most important is the pricing strategy utilized by you as an owner.

-• production and distribution costs,
+• production and distribution costs

-• competitor offerings,
+• competitor offerings

-• positioning strategies and
+• positioning strategies

-• the business’ target customer base.
+• the business’ target customer base

 Here are some of the strategies businesses implement when setting prices for their products and services.